neontvn/TicketingApp/README.md

 # Key Learning

 1. Architect large, scalable apps using a collection of microservices
-2. Solve concurrency issues in a distributed systems environment
+2. Solved concurrency issues in a distributed systems environment
-3. Build a Server-Side Rendered React App to render data from your microservices
+3. Built a Server-Side Rendered React App to render data from your microservices
-4. Share reusable code between multiple Express servers using custom NPM packages
+4. Shared reusable code between multiple Express servers using custom NPM packages
-5. Write comprehensive tests to ensure each service works as designed
+5. Written comprehensive tests to ensure each service works as designed

 ##